Iran targets ships, Dubai airport and oil facilities as economic concerns mount

 Israel launches new strikes on Lebanon

-Israeli strikes set a building ablaze in central Beirut, engulfing the top two floors.
-Lebanon’s Health Ministry said four people were wounded.

-Other Israeli strikes on southern and eastern Lebanon killed 14 people, and a Red Cross worker died of wounds sustained earlier this week, when his team was hit by an Israeli strike while they were rescuing people from an earlier attack.
+Simultaneous blasts rocked Beirut's southern suburbs Wednesday night, producing large fires and plumes of smoke.

+The Israeli military said it was responding to dozens of Hezbollah rockets fired simultaneously across northern Israel.
+One rocket hit a house near the Israeli town of Karmiel, lightly injuring two people, according to Israeli rescue services.

-Lebanon's Health Ministry said Wednesday that 634 people have been killed in the country since the latest fighting began.
+At least 634 people have been killed in Lebanon since the latest fighting began, the Lebanese Health Ministry said Wednesday.

 Iranian authorities say more than 1,300 people have been killed there, and Israel has reported 12 people dead.
 The U.S. has lost seven soldiers while another eight have suffered severe injuries.

-Note: This story has been corrected to fix a misspelling of the first name of Bahrain's U.N. ambassador.